What is the Tough Mountain Challenge?

 Where should I stay?

-We've got you covered with two hotels right at the ski resort complete with pools, health clubs, spas (think post-race massage), etc., plus hundreds of condominiums.
-Rates are a steal and include breakfast.
-Call 800-543-2754 for more.
+We've got you covered with two hotels right at the ski resort complete with pools, health clubs, spas (think post-race massage), etc., plus hundreds of condominiums and a comfortable inn.
+Special lodging deals are available for Tough Mountain Weekend starting at just $99.
+Call 800-543-2754 to book.

 What else can I do that weekend?

 Awesome question.
 The TMC is the centerpiece of an all-day event at Sunday River that includes free outdoor music, barbecues and a beer garden, plus a full range of activities including chairlift rides, twin ziplines and wooded zipline tours, geocaching, lift-serviced mountain biking and world class golf.
 More info on these activities here.
 The town of Bethel and the surrounding Western Maine region has lots to offer including canoe trips and fishing on the Androscoggin River, tons of hiking throughout the region, plenty of options for lodging and restaurants, and more.

 Where can I leave my kids?

 Despite plentiful parking, please do not leave them in the car.
 Child care will be available in Sunday River's state-licensed facility next to South Ridge Base Lodge on the day of the event between 9:00am and 4:00pm.
 Cost will be $15 per hour, and $10 per hour for additional siblings.
 Reservations are highly recommended - please call 207-824-5083.

 South Ridge Base Lodge is located right next to the Start/Finish area and has seating, food, a retail store, gear storage, etc. Granny and Gramps can hang out in the lodge if they prefer to be out of the sun and away from the action.
 If they want to wear headbands and your event shirt and talk about their strategy for the race while stretching, even better.